Ref 1.1 |

 Access to the appropriate policies is available through the setting’s website and the prospectus in accordance with government guidance ‘Statutory policies for schools and academy trusts’ For Early Years settings and Childminders - the setting's policies are shared with parents and carers and are available on request. |

-RED The setting does not have a schedule of renewal and the most up to date policies are not available to the setting’s community. |
+Red | The setting does not have a schedule of renewal and the most up to date policies are not available to the setting’s community. |

-AMBER The setting has appropriate policies and procedures in place and is accessible to members of the setting’s community.
+The setting has appropriate policies and procedures in place and is accessible to members of the setting’s community. |

 |

-RED Staff are expected to have read this independently and there are no records to indicate whether this has been completed. |
+Red | Staff are expected to have read this independently and there are no records to indicate whether this has been completed. |

-AMBER Staff are to have read this independently and there are records to indicate that they have signed to say they have read and understood the document. |
+Staff are to have read this independently and there are records to indicate that they have signed to say they have read and understood the document. |

-GREEN Governing bodies or equivalent and their senior leadership ensure that mechanisms are put in place to assist staff to understand and discharge their roles.
+Governing bodies or equivalent and their senior leadership ensure that mechanisms are put in place to assist staff to understand and discharge their roles.
 This can include:

 |

-RED The policy is out of date, has not been reviewed at least on an annual basis nor when there has been an update in guidance and/or legislation.
-There are limited records on staff and governors reading the policy. |
+Red | The policy is out of date, has not been reviewed at least on an annual basis nor when there has been an update in guidance and/or legislation.
+There are limited records on staff and governors reading the policy |

-AMBER There is evidence that all staff (including supply staff, volunteers, peripatetic staff) within the setting revisit systems which support safeguarding at least on an annual basis and has been ratified by the governing body (or equivalent).
-The policy is up to date with new iterations of statutory guidance (Keeping Children Safe in Education, Working Together to Safeguard Children, and for early years providers Early Years Foundation Standards).
-This includes adherence to statutory guidance Keeping Children Safe in Education (Part 2, Safeguarding policies and procedures).
+There is evidence that all staff (including supply staff, volunteers, peripatetic staff) within the setting revisit systems which support safeguarding at least on an annual basis and has been ratified by the governing body (or equivalent).
+The policy is up to date with new versions of statutory guidance (Keeping Children Safe in Education, Working Together to Safeguard Children, and for early years providers Early Years Foundation Standards).
+This includes adherence to statutory guidance Keeping Children Safe in Education (Part 2, Safeguarding policies, and procedures).
 Opportunities have been provided for staff to contribute, feedback and shape safeguarding arrangements and the child protection policy.
-The setting’s response to child on child harm is set out clearly in this policy in line with Keeping Children Safe in Education (Part 2). |
+The setting’s response to child-on-child harm is set out clearly in this policy in line with Keeping Children Safe in Education (Part 2). |

-GREEN There is evidence that the policy is updated at least annually and reflects changes and developments nationally and locally.
-The document reflects the setting’s own local processes and encompasses all of what is set out in the AMBER.
+There is evidence that the policy is updated at least annually and reflects changes and developments nationally and locally.
+The document reflects the setting’s own local processes and encompasses all that is set out in the AMBER.
 The policy is a live document which is accessible and regularly used by staff to reflect the setting's own practices.
 The setting has referenced easy read/child friendly versions of the following commonly occurring issues:

 The safeguarding and child protection policy is adequately cross referenced with other relevant policies and procedures. |

-There is effective curation of the setting’s behaviour policy.
+Ref 1.4 | There is effective curation of the setting’s behaviour policy. |

 |

-RED The policy is out of date, has not been reviewed at least on an annual basis nor when there has been an update in guidance and/or legislation.
-There are limited records on staff and governors reading the policy. |
+Red | The policy is out of date, has not been reviewed at least on an annual basis nor when there has been an update in guidance and/or legislation.
+There are limited records of staff and governors reading the policy. |

 |